Institutional Review Board

 Use this ONLINE FORM to submit your protocol.

 NOTE FOR RESEARCHERS CONDUCTING SURVEYS: Before beginning any on-campus survey research, please read the University survey research policy (Requires Login).
 Furthermore, if you are conducting survey research on- or off-campus, you are strongly urged to use Qualtrics, the University's survey software.
 Qualtrics provides secure, password-protected data storage and MUST be used if you are collecting personally identifying information.
 Finally, if you intend to advertise your survey via any University-wide mechanism, such as "Ville Daily, " you MUST coordinate with the Office of Institutional Assessment.
-If you have any questions, please contact Rene Munoz by email or by phone at 717.871.4457.
+If you have any questions, please contact Mr. Jeffry Porter.

 NOTE FOR EDUCATION RESEARCHERS: Due to the volume of Millersville education students undertaking research in local public schools, principals and school district administrators require the MU IRB to provide a full review of all protocols involving public school students.
 Furthermore, all protocols for school-based research requires a letter of support from the school principal or relevant administrator.
 This letter must accompany the protocol and must be printed on school letterhead.

-CITI Training is now available for IRB RESPONSIBLE, CONDUCT OF RESEARCH, and IACUC.
+CITI Training is now available for IRB and IACUC.
 Press the button above to set up an account or click HERE to start.

 IRB Faculty Sessions